 THE 2019 HANDICAP IS ON!!!

-The second time trial race of the year is approaching … Race 2 is 5M on July 11th in North Walsham.
+The fourth time trial race of the year is approaching … Race 4 is Scott’s infamous Sea Palling ‘5kish’ on Thursday September 5th 6.30pm at……Sea Palling!

 Send Scott Shrubsall your predicted finishing time before the race – via Facebook messenger is best.
 Any questions please feel free to ask Scott at training or send a message.